top of page

 SIPPS are the most tax efficient way to save for your retirement, providing a return of income tax at your highest level (subject to relevant earnings and the £60,000 annual contribution limit).

-Your fund then grows completely free of income and capital gains tax and 25% of your withdrawals are tax free.
-The balance is taxed as income at your marginal rate, which can be lower in retirement than the rate you were paying when contributing.
+Your fund then grows completely free of UK income and capital gains tax and 25% of your withdrawals are tax free.
+The balance is taxed as income at your marginal rate, which can be lower in retirement than when you were contributing.
+Please note that the Vanquish SIPP will not offer income drawdown until 2026.

 There is a £268,275 limit on the tax-free cash element and a £1,073,100 limit on combined tax-free lump sums and death benefits before age 75.